walquis/git-basics-team-project/thebook/src/instructor-notes/session2.md

 # Session 2  - Exercising your new git skills
-### Where to Start?
-With a Github project board!

-#### LAB - Start your project board

-#### LAB - Each Team, Run your project

-### Intro to `git rebase`
+## Intro to `git rebase`

-#### Avoid Unnecessary Merge Commits
+### Avoid Unnecessary Merge Commits
-Discuss the statement, "Rebase is a destructive operation".
+🤔 Discuss the statement, "Rebase is a destructive operation".
 This is an opportunity to further sink in the concept of how SHAs are created: by hashing a git object's contents.
-- _What is being destroyed?_  Even if a commit's **content** remains the same (its trees and blobs), the commit itself is going to have different content (e.g., date).
+- _What is being destroyed?_  **History**; existing commits are being changed with **rebase** (by contrast, with **merge**, a new commit is created instead).
+Even if a commit's **content** remains the same (its trees and blobs), the commit itself is going to have different content (e.g., date).
 Therefore, if another commit B was pointing to commit A, that commit B will not hear about A's replacement.
+Same goes for branches (with the exception of the branch being rebased); if they were pointing to the old string of commits, they will not be automatically updated to point to the corresponding commit in the new string.

 #### LAB - Simulate the above scenario and practice resolving it with `git rebase`: